jschap1/VICMATLAB/docs/tuolumne_image_test.md

 subset_parameter2(basinmask, fullparams, fullfile(outdir, [basinname, '_params.nc']));
 ```

 The last line requires 20 GB of RAM to run, so I exported my input files and code to Atlantic, where I have 48 GB of RAM, and I ran the subsetting there.
+(It would be convenient to split the image mode parameters into several files so that people without access to this much RAM can still work with the files.)

+## Debugging
+For some reason, the image mode Tuolumne simulation does not run.
+There is an error

+		[ERROR] ../shared_image/src/get_nc_field.c:49: errno: NetCDF: Index exceeds dimension bound: Error getting values for tas in /hdd/ESSD/tuo_image_example/v1.5/forc_tuo_2009.nc

+I changed the domain and parameter subsetting codes to use the correct basin mask for the mask and run_cell variables, but this did not help.
+Perhaps I need to change more/all of the parameters to match the mask?

+## Running the Stehekin example

+./vic_image.exe -g /home/jschap/Documents/Software/VIC_sample_data/image/Stehekin/parameters/global_param.Stehekin.L2015.txt

+The Stehekin simulation worked fine, although I was not able to write to the /VIC_sample_data/ directory for some reason.
+Instead, I wrote the result to /home/jschap/Documents/.

+Inspecting the Stehekin parameters, the masks need to cover the full domain, but the run_cell parameter should match the forcing files.